adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

     b.
 Object Oriented Approaches

     - Class Constructor Injection
-    - Object as Parameter (a.k.a ‘duck typing’)
+    - Object as Parameter (a.k.a 'duck typing')
-    - Common Interface as Parameter (for this we’ll use TypeScript)
+    - Common Interface as Parameter (for this we'll use TypeScript)

 13. Pay extra attention to the terms like `mocks`, `stubs`, `fake` and `double`.
 There are several different definitions.

 14. Use `toEqual` rather than `toBe`.
 Similarly, use `toEqual` rather than `toMatchObject`.
-Check [here](https://dev.to/thejaredwilcurt/why-you-should-never-use-tobe-in-jest-48ca "https://dev.to/thejaredwilcurt/why-you-should-never-use-tobe-in-jest-48ca").
+Check [Why you should never use toBe() in Jest](https://dev.to/thejaredwilcurt/why-you-should-never-use-tobe-in-jest-48ca "https://dev.to/thejaredwilcurt/why-you-should-never-use-tobe-in-jest-48ca").

 ## Reference